dzcode-io/dzcode.io/README.md

 yarn dev
 ```

-- For web server to <http://localhost:8080>
+- For web server go to <http://localhost:8080>
 - For data server go to <http://localhost:9090>
 - For api server go to <http://localhost:7070/v2/docs>